Germany's military appoints first rabbi since before Holocaust | DW | 21.06.2021

 "It is our goal to make it normal again for Jewish citizens to serve in the German army," he said on the occasion of his appointment.

-Rabbi Leo Baeck, considered the 20th century's most prominent German rabbi, served as a military chaplain before the Holocaust
+Baeck, the 20th century's most prominent German rabbi, served as a military chaplain before the Holocaust

-But the Jewish military chaplaincy that Baeck and others carried out would be eliminated in the two decades that followed WWI as the Nazis came to power.
-Hitler re-organized the country's armed forces into the newly formed Wehrmacht and dismissed all Jews from the military, including the Jewish chaplains, as part of the Nazi persecution of Jewish people across all aspects of society.
+But the Jewish military chaplaincy that Baeck and others carried out would be eliminated in the two decades that followed World War I as the Nazis came to power.
+Hitler reorganized the country's armed forces into the newly formed Wehrmacht and dismissed all Jews from the military, including the Jewish chaplains, as part of the Nazi persecution of Jewish people across all aspects of society.
 The Wehrmacht was disbanded in 1945 after the end of WWII.

 Nine decades on, the renewed creation of Jewish chaplaincy is seen as a milestone for Germany's modern armed forces, the Bundeswehr, which was created in 1955.